rexebin/nrwl/readme.md

 3. `AssigneeButton`: dropdown list of users and assign user without using detail screen, to use `assign` API
 4. `StatusButton`: click to toggle the status between 'completed' and 'pending' without using the detail screen, to
    use `toggleStatus` API
+5. Form:
+   1. route guard to prevent routing away while ticket form is dirty or saving is in progress
+   2. message snackbar to show success and error message
-5. Global error boundary
+6. Global error boundary
-6. not found route page
+7. not found route page
-7. polish styles
+8. polish styles
-8. better filter
+9. better filter
-9. pagination
+10. pagination
-10. test Suspense fallback
+11. test Suspense fallback
-11. better error handling
+12. better error handling
-12. refactoring and clean up
+13. refactoring and clean up